hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 The YAML network configuration file of the adapter mainly describes the organizations and the identities associated with those organizations, It also provides explicit information about the channels in your fabric network and the contracts (chaincode) deployed to those channels.
 It will reference Common Connection Profiles for each organization (as common connection profiles are specific to a single organization).
 These are the same connection profiles that would be consumed by the node-sdk.
 Whoever creates the fabric network and channels would be able to provide appropriate profiles for each organization.

 The following sections detail each part separately.
 For a complete example, please refer to the [example section](#network-configuration-example) or one of the files in the [Caliper repository](https://github.com/hyperledger/caliper), such as the caliper-fabric test folder

-> __Note:__ Unknown keys are not allowed anywhere in the configuration.
-The only exception is the `info` property and when network artifact names serve as keys (peer names, channel names, etc.).

 <details><summary markdown="span">__name__
 </summary>